niaid/covid.word.embedding/README.md

 ## How to use the application locally

-After running the application locally, a user can interactivley add or subtract word vectors produced by [GloVe algorithm](https://nlp.stanford.edu/projects/glove/) from the CORD19 dataset, which can then identify the closest related words to the calculated word vector by cosine similarity.
+After running the application locally, a user can interactively add or subtract word vectors produced by [GloVe algorithm](https://nlp.stanford.edu/projects/glove/) from the CORD-19 dataset, which can then identify the closest related words to the calculated word vector by cosine similarity.
 A positive number indicates a closer cosine similarity between the calculated word vector and the